Back to Blog

 A constructed stream mimics nature's waterways:

-The Experience Imagine stepping outside to the gentle sound of water flowing over rocks, pooling in small eddies, then continuing downstream.
-The stream edge becomes a destination—a place to sit, listen, and watch.
+How it feels Imagine stepping outside to the sound of water moving over rocks, pooling in small eddies, then continuing downstream.
+The stream edge becomes a place to sit, listen, and watch.

 Design Elements